 14. Firefighting Equipment

-The National Bureau of Standards and NASA developed a lightweight breathing machine, which includes air bottle, harness, and face mask.
+The National Bureau of Standards and NASA collaborated to create a lightweight breathing machine consisting of an air bottle, harness, and face mask.
 It is made of aluminum composite – the same material used in rocket casings.
-The apparatus is now used by firefighters as a protection device against smoke inhalation injury.

 13. Scratch-Resistant Lenses